DanielJR78/cypress-cucumber-sample/README.md

 ### [Samples folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/samples)
 FInally, standard code samples provided by Cypress has been added in this folder, in order to help developers.

+# Config Overview
+Any test to be executed should be stored under *\integration folder*.
+Current project is configured to only consider *.feature files* as tests, but this can be updated to include for example standard Cypress tests (see later in config).

+### package.json
+This file includes basic project info and dependencies which are installed with.
+In our case, most of them are related to Cucumber and Reports in different formats.
+### cypress.json
+This file includes Cypress settings which override default ones.
+In our case, we set here that .js files are not considered executable tests and we set multi-reports config.
+### reporterOpts.json
+This file includes Cypress settings which override default ones.